colleen547/VBA-challenge/README.md

 # VBA-challenge - The VBA of Wall Street

-Background<br>
+BACKGROUND<br>
-VBA scripting was used to analyze real stock market data
+VBA scripting is used to analyze real stock market data

 DETAILS<br>